-The traditions and practices of Yoga have their origins in the lands of modern day India through the Śramaṇa and Vedic traditions.
+The traditions and practices of Yoga have their origins in the people and lands of modern day India through the Śramaṇa and Vedic traditions.
 The values expressed through the Yoga traditions include non-violence (ahimsa), truthfulness (satya) and non-stealing (asteya).
 The following quote from India’s contribution to the Paris Agreement is apt,

 “India has a long history and tradition of harmonious co-existence between man and nature.
 Human beings here have regarded fauna and flora as part of their family.
 This is part of our heritage and manifest in our lifestyle and traditional practices.
 We represent a culture that calls our planet Mother Earth.
 As our ancient text says; “Keep pure!
 For the Earth is our mother!
 And we are her children!”
 The ancient Indian practice of Yoga, for example, is a system that is aimed at balancing contentment and worldly desires, that helps pursue a path of moderation and a sustainable lifestyle.
 Environmental sustainability, which involves both intra-generational and inter-generational equity, has been the approach of Indians for very long.
 Much before the climate change debate began, Mahatma Gandhi, regarded as the father of our nation had said that we should act as ‘trustees’ and use natural resources wisely as it is our moral responsibility to ensure that we bequeath to the future generations a healthy planet.”

 Various traditions of Yoga are now widely practiced in many countries, including Australia.
 Many people go to yoga classes every week throughout Australia, yet often without acknowledgement of the traditional owners and custodians of the land on which they meet and practice.